 Yes!
 Here's how to make this Instant Pot style.

-Using the sautee function, melt the butter in the instant pot and add the seasoned chicken to the pot.
+Using the sauté function, melt the butter in the instant pot and add the seasoned chicken to the pot.
 Cook for 2-3 minutes on each side, until golden brown.
 Pour the Parmesan garlic sauce over the chicken, then add the cream cheese, Parmesan cheese, and chicken broth to the Instant Pot.

 Cook on high pressure for 10 minutes, then do a natural release for 5 minutes before manually releasing any extra pressure.
 While the chicken is cooking, cook the pasta according to the package instructions.
-Shred the cooked chicken, and add it back to the cream sauce in the pot, along with the cooked pasta.
+Shred the cooked chicken and add it back to the cream sauce in the pot, along with the cooked pasta.
 Stir, garnish, and serve.

 Yes!
-You can absolutely make your own parmesan garlic sauce, and it's very easy to do.
+You can absolutely make your own Parmesan garlic sauce, and it's very easy to do.
 Learn how to make your own creamy garlic parmesan sauce here.

 Yes!
 While the crockpot is certainly an easy option, making this whole dish on the stovetop is also incredibly easy and will only take you about 20-30 minutes.

 To make this easy pasta on the stovetop, melt butter in a large skillet and add the seasoned chicken.
 Cook over medium heat on each side, 3-4 minutes, until the chicken is a golden brown color on the outside and cooked through on the inside.
 Shred the chicken and set aside.
-Add the sauce, cheese, and chicken broth to the same skillet used to cook the chicken and whisk until creamy.
+Add the sauce, cheese, and chicken broth to the same pan used to cook the chicken and whisk until creamy.
 Place the chicken in the sauce and allow it to simmer for about 5 minutes.
-Add the cooked pasta to the dish, stir to combine, garnish and serve.
+Add the cooked pasta to the dish, stir to combine, garnish, and serve.

 While fresh chicken is recommended for best results, you can use frozen chicken if needed.
 Just be sure to adjust the cooking time accordingly and ensure the chicken reaches an internal temperature of 165°F.